How Long Do Muscle Relaxers Stay in Your System

 - Stiff person syndrome

-Some muscle relaxants are used for their muscle-relaxing activity, but they are not used for your typical acute muscle injury.
-For example, Lioresal (baclofen) is a muscle relaxant and antispastic.
-It treats spasms (spasticity) related to multiple sclerosis, and sometimes due to spinal cord diseases or conditions.
-Dantrium (dantrolene) also treats spasticity from conditions like multiple sclerosis, spinal cord injury, strokes, or cerebral palsy.
+Some muscle relaxants are used for their ability to relax muscles; however, they are not typically used for acute muscle injuries.
+For instance, Lioresal is an antispastic and muscle relaxant.
+It treats multiple sclerosis-related spasms as well as those occasionally caused by conditions or diseases of the spinal cord.
+Dantrium also treats spasticity brought on by illnesses like multiple sclerosis, spinal cord damage, strokes, or cerebral palsy.